TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming & Planning (coremod).md

 	- Ore Crops & their seeds (directly inspired by Mystical Agriculture) \[CURRENT PRIORITY] ^031fb8
 		- Possible direct integration with GT (datagen is being very fucky)
 			- Might just make stuff able to be done with KubeJS.
+		- Forge has native support for recoloring textures.
+This is huge to me.
+		-